Looking for a way to teach the Distributive Property in 3rd grade? Read on to see how I go about teaching this challenging math concept!

 How do you practice this?
 With manipulatives because they make the concept real.
 Students need to see and touch math for it to make sense!
 I have my students build an array with foam tiles.
 Then they use their pencil (or ruler) to show where the array will be broken apart.
 We practice this several times and name the two new arrays with multiplication sentences.

-The next step is to connect symbols and numbers.
+The next step in teaching the Distributive Property is to connect symbols and numbers.
 On whiteboards or paper, students practice writing multiplication sentences for the broken apart arrays.
 Once they get the hang of that, it’s time to move on to the next step.

 Adding the Products in the Distributive Property of Multiplication